pjotrp/deploy/README.md

 the server just stopped working?
 There are three things to add: a ping or curl job to the machine (see above), and monitoring job output, e.g. with above 'find if a directory changed'.
-In addition you can monitor for failig redis PINGs by adding a daily ping to redis with
+In addition you can monitor for failing redis PINGs by adding a daily ping to redis with

     sheepdog_ping.rb --host reporthost